Dylan-86/dexetera-docs/docs/create-contract.md

 - "I'll manually decide the price"
 - Should be: "CoinGecko official API data"

-❌ **Timeframe too short**
-- 1-week contracts (too hectic)
-- Use 1-year standard or clear rationale for shorter

 ❌ **Competing with established contracts**
-- Creating 100th Bitcoin contract
+- Creating 100th Bitcoin contract - we strongly discourage creating contracts that are similar to existing contracts.
 - Better: Find niche not covered

 ❌ **No promotion**
 - Create and hope people find it
 - Should: Share actively on social media

-❌ **Unclear settlement rules**
-- "Settles when it settles"
-- Should: "Settles at 11:59 PM UTC Jan 1, 2027 at CoinGecko price"

 ## Legal & Responsibility Notes